Treating lupus: a guide

 While there’s no cure for lupus right now, having the right treatment plan can help:

-- Control your symptoms — like joint pain, inflammation (swelling), and feeling tired
+- Control your symptoms — like joint pain, swelling, and feeling tired

-- Keep your immune system from attacking your body
+- Keep your immune system (the part of the body that fights off bacteria and viruses) from attacking your body

 - Protect your organs from damage

 Treating lupus can be difficult.
-It can take months — or even years — to find the right treatment plan for you.
-The good news is there are medicines that can help you feel better.
+It can take months — or even years — to find the right combination of treatment options .
+Your treatment plan may depend on things like your age, your lifestyle, and any other health conditions you have.

 What medicines can treat lupus?